ros2/rmw_zenoh/docs/design.md

 ## Contexts

 A ROS 2 context describes a certain middleware configuration, which can contain 0 or more ROS 2 nodes.
-In `rmw_zenoh_cpp`, a context maps to a Zenoh session, along with a liveliness token for the graph cache and some additional metadata.
+In `rmw_zenoh_cpp`, a context maps to a Zenoh session, along with a subscription to liveliness tokens for the graph cache and some additional metadata.

 Zenoh allows sessions to be custom configured through a configuration file.
 If otherwise unconfigured, `rmw_zenoh_cpp` uses a [default configuration file](../rmw_zenoh_cpp/config/DEFAULT_RMW_ZENOH_SESSION_CONFIG.json5).